-Freehold buildings 10 - 50 years Plant and machinery 3 - 10 years
+Plant and machinery 3 - 10 years

-Freehold land is not depreciated.
 Assets under construction are not depreciated until they are put into use.

 Borrowing costs that are directly attributable to the construction of qualifying assets are capitalised.

 Investment properties

 Owner-occupied land and buildings owned by the Company and which are rented to subsidiary companies are treated as investment properties in accordance with IAS 40 'Investment Property'.
 Investment properties are valued using the cost model.
 Investment properties are stated at cost, which includes the original purchase price of the asset and the costs attributable to bringing the asset to its working condition for its intended use.
 Depreciation is calculated to write off the cost of the investment property over its useful economic life on a straight-line basis over 10 - 50 years.